-Thus a single upright bonsai with green, healthy moss as groundcover imitates a lone tree in the middle of a grassland viewed from a distance, where climatic conditions favor vigorous growth.
-A slanting style depicts a tree which is about to topple down yet remains rooted to the ground despite the erosive effects of water or the buffeting of strong wind.
+Thus a single upright bonsai with green, healthy moss as groundcover imitates a lone tree in the middle of a grassland or prairie viewed from a distance, where climatic conditions favor vigorous growth.
+A slanting style depicts a tree which is about to topple down yet remains proudly rooted to the ground despite the erosive effects of water or the buffeting of strong wind.
 A cascade hangs from the face of a cliff or looks down from the bank of a river.
 A strong wind blows to either left or right of the viewer most of the branches of a windswept.
 A driftwood remains defiant, surviving against the ravages of time, drought, and stressful conditions.
 The list of bonsai tree styles and the natural scenery that they intend to portray are quite numerous.

 Fruit yield potential of one coconut tree highlights alternative use for young green coconut production.

 Discusses various factors to consider in both farm location and site selection with update on labor from hard-earned lesson by author.